ibinti/ibi-the-watch-cat/README.md

 https://ibinti.com/ibi-the-watch-cat

-Autonomous Safety Monitor Watch Robot
+Autonomous Safety Monitor Watch AI Robot

-I'm excited to share my Autonomous Safety Monitor Watch Robot project.
-This self-explanatory project focuses on developing a mobile robot capable of independent safety surveillance.
+I'm excited to share my Autonomous Safety Monitor Watch AI Robot project.
+This self-explanatory project focuses on developing a mobile AI robot capable of independent safety surveillance.

 It's currently in the idea stage, and I'm exploring various aspects of its design and functionality.